hsigeman/findZX/README.md

 - **config/chromosomes.list** # Optional: List of scaffolds/chromosomes in the reference genome to include in the final plots (with snakefile-no-synteny)
 - **config/HS_chromosomes.list** # Optional: List of scaffolds/chromosomes in the synteny-species reference genome to include in the final plots (with snakefile-synteny)

-The **cluster.json** file have to be edited if the pipeline will be ran on a cluster.
-Specify the account name.
-If a large amount of samples are used (more than 10 individuals with a genome size of 1Gbp), or an organism with a very large genome, the times and number of cores specified might have to be changed.

-## Run the pipeline:
 The pipeline can be run with and without a synteny species.
 Choose the snakefile with the corresponding name (snakefile-synteny or snakefile-no-synteny).

 The first step of the pipeline is optional trimming of all samples, with fastqc and multiqc being run on the samples before and after trimming.
 To only run this part of the pipeline (if TRIM_SAMPLES in the config file is set to "TRUE"), run the pipeline like this: